Skip to Main Content

 Voluntary Veteran's Preference Employment Policy

 A private employer may adopt a policy that gives preferences in employment decisions regarding hiring, promotion, or retention to a veteran over another qualified applicant or employee.
 The policy must be in writing and must be applied reasonably and in good faith in all aspects of hiring, promotion, or retention.
 The employer may require appropriate documentation from a veteran for them to be eligible for the preference.
 Granting a preference does not violate Chapter 21, which is the Texas Commission on Human Rights Act.
 Tex.
-Labor Code §§ 23.001-23.003.
+Lab.
+Code §§ 23.001-23.003.

 Retail Employer